francopub/francopub.github.io/projects/_posts/2016-10-04-StrangeletWebsite.markdown

 ---
-date:   2016-10-04 13:24:17 -0400
+date: '2016-10-04 13:24:17 -0400'
 title: Strangelet Website
-subtitle: Website for the literary magazine Strangelet, created 2015
+subtitle: 'Website for the literary magazine Strangelet, created 2015'
 permalink: /projects/StrangeletWebsite
 imgfolder: strangeletwebsite
 category: projects
 tags:
   - Web design
   - Web development
   - WordPress
+published: true
 ---

 ### Summary

 *Strangelet* was a bimonthly literary magazine of fantasy, science fiction, and magical realism.
-In addition to creating and co-managing the website, I was also one of its co-founders and managed the [production of the books and ebooks](../StrangeletPress).
+In addition to creating and co-managing the website, I was also one of its co-founders and managed the [production of the books and ebooks](../projects/StrangeletPress).
 The website is [strangeletjournal.com](http://strangeletjournal.com).
 The content manager and I also handled the updates to the site.

 ### Role